Three new cases bring Franklin County's COVID-19 total to 152

-The Franklin County Health Department announced two new confirmed cases of COVID-19 on Wednesday, bringing the county's total to 152.
+The Franklin County Health Department announced two new confirmed cases of COVID-19 on Wednesday, bringing the county's total to 152 since the pandemic began.

 Broken down by gender, 80 females have tested positive for COVID-19 in the county, and 72 males have tested positive.